emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 1. Via the SMS console through the emnify Portal
 1. Via the emnify SMS API or Zapier Integration (when automating the configuration)

-When the GPS tracker is turned on for the first time after the SIM is installed it is showing the status `Attached` in the emnify portal.
-At this point the device can receive SMS but not establish a data session unless the APN is setup.
+When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
+At this point, the device can receive SMS but not establish a data session unless the APN is set up.

 *Applies to RF-V6+, RF-V8, RF-V8S, RF-V13, RF-V16, RF-V18, RF-V20*